JBBlunderbuss/testApp/README.md

 - Lightbox

 ## MMP Features
-- minified and concatenated files
+- minified and concatenated files served from a dist folder
 - Angular Router
 - express to serve the json and front end site
 - protractor to run end to end tests